MagicWRX/business-docs/TOOLS/TOOLS_BLOG_DISPLAY.md

 - Authoring UI (handled by `@amazing/blog-engine`)
 - Admin CRUD (handled by ADMIN integration)

-### Rendering Strategy Decision (Draft)
+### Rendering Strategy Decision (Finalized)
-Choose one and record the final decision here:
-1) Render stored HTML (sanitized/allowlisted) — faster to ship, compatible with current blog-engine output.
+Decision: Render stored HTML (sanitized/allowlisted) — faster to ship, compatible with current blog-engine output.

-2) Render stored structured blocks (safer, future-proof) — longer implementation.
+This has been implemented in `Websites/amazingly-strange-website/src/app/blog/` using DOMPurify for sanitization.

 ### Data Contract (Initial)
 Minimal fields needed for public rendering (confirm when inspecting `@amazing/blog-engine`):